 The belladonna plant is one of the most poisonous plants in existence.
 Consuming a couple of berries or a leaf can be fatal.
 In smaller doses, the poison may cause irritable bowels, rashes, swelling, and even blindness.
 Women of the Victorian era knew of these dangers and continued to use this poison anyway.

 In her later years, Queen Victoria used belladonna drops in her eyes in an attempt to get rid of her cataracts.
-Although the drops did not cure her condition, her eyesight still improved because her pupils dilated.
-So she continued to use the eyedrops and refused to have surgery.
+Although the drops did not cure her condition, the pupils dilated, improving her eyesight, so she continued using them and refused surgery.

 4 Poisonous Dental Hygiene